newrelic-experimental/vz-newrelic-5g-edge/README.md

 ## Deploy Pixie and New Relic

-After the cluster has been successfully deployed, deploy Pixie and New Relic to the cluster using the `pixie_nr_module`.
+After the cluster has been successfully deployed, deploy Pixie and New Relic to the cluster using the `pixie_nr_module` in the `pixie-newrelic` directory.

 1. Change directory to `pixie-newrelic`
 ```